ALittle-John/automated_tests/README.md

 VsCode:

 - Added the python venv option in "Python: Select Interpreter";
-- Setup .vscode/settings.json to force use the vscode use the correct virtual environment;
+- setup.cfg was created to force vscode to use the correct venv to import lib.

 With these steps, when you install a lib, pip uses the correct Python version set up in venv.